Versal/versal-gadget-launchers/iframe-launcher/README.md

 ### environmentChanged

-Sends environment variables to the gadget once immediately after receiving `startListening` from the gadget.<br/><br/> Currently there is only one environment variable: `assetUrlTemplate` Use this template to obtain asset URL by id.
+Sends environment variables to the gadget once immediately after receiving `startListening` from the gadget.<br/><br/>

 ```
 {